 [ORG]/[ORGFAC]/[ORGDEP]/Research Groups/[GROUP]/roles

-create the three roles like "[ORG]-[ORGFAC]-[ORGDEP] [group-name]_[role]", such as:
+create the three roles like “[ORG]-[ORGFAC]-[ORGDEP] [group-name]_roles“, such as:

-NTNU-NV-IBI Evolutionary Genetics and Fruitflies_adm
+NTNU-NV-IBI Evolutionary Genetics and Fruitflies

-NTNU-NV-IBI Evolutionary Genetics and Fruitflies_member
+NTNU-NV-IBI Evolutionary Genetics and Fruitflies_admin

-NTNU-NV-IBI Evolutionary Genetics and Fruitflies_guest
+NTNU-NV-IBI Evolutionary Genetics and Fruitflies_gjest

 Then: